 What preparations do you need to make before the trip?

-I have put together a full packing list with everything that I took with me, click here.
+I have put together a full packing list for the Israel National Trail with everything that I took with me.

-What are the rules of the nature reserves?
+What are the rules FOR the nature reserves?

 I learnt these as I went along, but it would have been helpful to know them from the beginning!